high-prairie-school-division-no-48/Format-RCAT-Export/README.md

    - Reorder the columns to match the order used by Dossier's import function
    - Convert the Date column to use _yyyy-mm-dd_ formating
    - Group rows by _Student → Passage → Skill Category_ to collect total correct and total number of questions per skill category
-   - Calculate each skill category percentage as well as the overall percentage for the individual test
+   - Calculate each skill category percentage as well as the overall percentage for each individual test
 5. Output file will be generated in the same directory as the script